Funds

 What the New Nationality Law Changes

-The law that cleared parliament with a two-thirds majority represents a fundamental shift in how Portugal defines the path to a Portuguese passport.
-Here is what the approved text contains:
+The text that cleared parliament with a two-thirds majority is a substantive rewrite of the path to a Portuguese passport:

 Residency requirement: The timeline to naturalization rises from 5 years to 10 years for most third-country nationals — the bracket that includes Americans, British, Canadians, and most non-EU investors.
-EU nationals and citizens of CPLP countries (Brazil, Angola, Mozambique, Cape Verde, and others) face a 7-year requirement.
+EU/EEA/Swiss nationals and citizens of CPLP countries (Brazil, Angola, Mozambique, Cape Verde, Guinea-Bissau, São Tomé and Príncipe, East Timor) face a 7-year requirement.

-Clock reset: Under existing law, the residency clock starts from the date of application.
-The new law resets it to the date the first residence card is issued.
+Clock reset: Under the previous regime, the residency clock started from the date the application for residence was filed.
+The new law resets it to the date the first residence card is actually issued.
 For anyone who waited through AIMA's notorious backlogs before receiving their card, this is a material difference — potentially adding a year or more to the baseline.

-Children born in Portugal: Automatic birthright citizenship is ending.
-Going forward, a child born in Portugal to foreign parents will only acquire citizenship if at least one parent has held legal residency for five years.
+Children born in Portugal: Automatic birthright citizenship for children born in Portugal to foreign parents is tightened.
+Going forward, a child born in Portugal will only acquire citizenship if at least one parent has held legal residency for five years.
 Previously, a single year of parental residence — sometimes even less — sufficed.

 Criminal threshold tightened: The disqualifying criminal threshold drops from a 5-year sentence to 3 years.

-The absence of a transitional regime was the direct result of the political deal struck between the ruling PSD and Chega, which sidelined the Socialists.
-The Socialist Party had pushed for grandfathering protections for people already in the system — that position lost.
+No transitional regime in the law itself: The law contains no statutory grandfathering clauses.
+The absence of a transitional regime was the direct result of the political deal between the ruling PSD and Chega, which sidelined the Socialists.
+The PS had pushed for grandfathering protections for people already in the system — that position lost.

 What This Means for Golden Visa and Residence Permit Holders